simonmichael/hledger/doc/SPEC-lots.md

   or if the gain amount is missing, adds it (at most one per commodity);
   or if there's no gain posting at all, adds one (using the alphabetically first Gain account, or if none is declared, `revenue:gains`). <!-- `revenues:gain -->

+This valuation extends transaction balancing's rule (acost or raw) by adding cost basis on top — disposal balancing is "transaction balancing using cost basis when available."

 ## Balance assertions